jpohjolainen/atom-highlight-nbsp/README.md

-# highlight-nbsp package
+# highlight-bad-chars

-Atom package to highlight no-break spaces in text files.
+Atom package to highlight bad characters such as No-break Space in text files.

-No-break spaces happen easily when accidentally pressing `alt-space` in atom or other editors.
-It is hard to spot as it looks like normal space character, but that one character will mess up source codes and scripts alike.
+With this package you'll easily notice invisible and easy-to-confuse characters, which can be the cause for incredibly annoying syntax errors in source code.

-With this package you'll easily notice annoying invisible character and save yourself of the burden to debug code for hours.
+Save yourself the burden of debugging code for hours.